Overseas Highway, Florida Keys, USA

 Once you reach Key West, you will fall in love with the festive atmosphere.
 Over St Patrick’s and other big celebrations, Key West is simply buzzing with life.
 There is music everywhere, the people are friendly and you may never want to leave!

 Interesting sights in Key West itself include Mile 0, the Southernmost Point of Continental USA and the U.S. Coast Guard Cutter Ingham Maritime Museum.
-Top activities are snorkelling, diving and anything water related.
+Top activities are snorkeling, diving and anything water related.

 Things to know about the Overseas Highway